ImagineEngine/Multiplayer/README.md

 # Multiplayer
-Better Version of my other multiplayer
+Better Version of my other multiplayer.
+I made this just to see whether I could make it.
+Its not meant to be professional or anything

 To try this you need to host the index.js somewhere with Node.js and then enter the ip into the server_ip.txt file.
 Host the html, js and css files as well and run the html file and it wil connect to the Node.js server.